University of Canterbury

 University Info | College of Engineering Info | Exchange Student Info

-See how our Study Abroad and Exchange students have experienced New Zealand with their own photos and videos in our Youtube gallery.
+See how our Study Abroad and Exchange students have experienced New Zealand with their own photos and videos in our photo and video gallery.

 Terms of Exchange

 - Undergraduate students: Accepted

 Note: Graduate and postgraduate applications are considered on a case-by-case basis.
 Undergraduate students are preferred.